Lost (Frank Ocean song): Major Lazer version

 "Lost" is a song recorded by Major Lazer, featuring guest vocals from Danish singer MØ.
 She had previously worked with Major Lazer on "All My Love" and worldwide hit "Lean On" for Major Lazer's fourth studio album, Peace Is the Mission.
 It was released to Major Lazer's SoundCloud on July 20, 2015, where it currently has over one million plays, and was promoted extensively on Twitter.
-It serves as a cover or remake of Frank Ocean's 2012 Channel Orange single, "Lost", and features reggae-style grooves, an up-beat tempo, electronic percussion and meta-rastafarian synths.
+It serves as a cover or remake of Frank Ocean's 2012 Channel Orange single, "Lost", and features reggae-style grooves, an up-beat tempo, electronic percussion and meta-Rastafarian synths.
 The lyrics remain unchanged from the original version of the song.
 A static video of the single's cover was uploaded to Major Lazer's YouTube channel on July 23, 2015.

 Background

 The song's release was originally hinted in May 2015 with the release of a 10-second preview snippet on Twitter.
 The song at that point was unfinished and the album and release date were still to be confirmed.

-Following the eager anticipation of Ocean's new album, Boys Don't Cry, Major Lazer initially wanted to demonstrate their production credentials and hint the release of Ocean's album, which was expected to be released on July 20.
+Following the eager anticipation of Ocean's new album, Boys Don't Cry (later retitled Blonde), Major Lazer initially wanted to demonstrate their production credentials and hint the release of Ocean's album, which was expected to be released on July 20.
 It was also used to promote their latest studio album, Peace is the Mission, which was released on June 1, 2015.

 MØ had previously collaborated with Major Lazer for the lead single in the album "Lean On", which ended up becoming a worldwide hit, reaching the top 10 in the US and topping the Billboard Dance/Electronic Songs chart.
-She also worked on "All My Love" as a writer along with Lorde and Ariana Grande.
+She also worked on "All My Love" as a writer along with Lorde and Ariana Grande for The Hunger Games: Mockingjay – Part 1 soundtrack in 2014.
 This prompted Major Lazer to once again collaborate with her on a new single, and they chose Frank Ocean's "Lost" due to personal preferences.
-Another single, featuring Belgian singer Selah Sue is currently being worked on and is rumored to appear on Major Lazer's next studio album.
+Another single, featuring Belgian singer Selah Sue was also worked on and was rumored to appear on Major Lazer's next studio album.

 The cover art for the song features a cartoon depiction of a circular enclosed maze, at the centre of which is a peace sign, referencing the song's title and Major Lazer's latest album.